CrystalSommer24/ELK-Stack-Project/README.md

 Copy the [install-elk.yml](/Ansible) file to /etc/ansible/roles

-Add the your VM’s IP address to the /etc/ansible/hosts file.
+Add your VM’s IP address to the /etc/ansible/hosts file.
 This allows Ansible to run the playbook on a specific machine.

 Use the following command to edit the file:
 - nano /etc/ansible/hosts